 Initiation of Gilenya treatment has resulted in transient AV conduction delays.
 In controlled clinical trials, adverse reactions of first-degree AV block (prolonged PR interval on ECG) following the first dose were reported in 0.1% of patients receiving Gilenya 0.5 mg, but in no patient on placebo.
 Second-degree AV blocks following the first dose were also identified in 0.1% of patients receiving Gilenya 0.5 mg, but in no patient on placebo.
 In a study of 698 patients with available 24-hour Holter monitoring data after their first dose (N=351 on Gilenya 0.5 mg and N=347 on placebo), second-degree AV blocks, Mobitz types I (Wenckebach) and/or II, were reported in 3.7% (N=13) of patients receiving Gilenya 0.5 mg and 2% (N=7) of patients on placebo.
 The conduction abnormalities were usually transient and asymptomatic, and resolved within the first 24 hours on treatment, but they occasionally required treatment with atropine or isoproterenol.

-In the post-marketing setting, third degree AV block and AV block with junctional escape have been observed during the first-dose six-hour observation period with Gilenya.
+In the postmarketing setting, third-degree AV block and AV block with junctional escape have been observed during the first-dose 6-hour observation period with Gilenya.
 Isolated delayed onset events, including transient asystole and unexplained death, have occurred within 24 hours of the first dose.
-These events were confounded by concomitant medications and/or pre-existing disease, and the relationship to Gilenya is uncertain.
+These events were confounded by concomitant medications and/or preexisting disease, and the relationship to Gilenya is uncertain.
 Cases of syncope were also reported after the first dose of Gilenya.

-Before initiating treatment with Gilenya, a recent CBC (i.e. within 6 months) should be available.
-Consider suspending treatment with Gilenya if a patient develops a serious infection, and reassess the benefits and risks prior to re-initiation of therapy.
-Because the elimination of fingolimod after discontinuation may take up to two months, continue monitoring for infections throughout this period.
+Before initiating treatment with Gilenya, a recent CBC (i.e., within 6 months) should be available.
+Consider suspending treatment with Gilenya if a patient develops a serious infection, and reassess the benefits and risks prior to reinitiation of therapy.
+Because the elimination of fingolimod after discontinuation may take up to 2 months, continue monitoring for infections throughout this period.
 Instruct patients receiving Gilenya to report symptoms of infections to a physician.
 Patients with active acute or chronic infections should not start treatment until the infection(s) is resolved.

-Two patients died of herpetic infections during Gilenya controlled studies in the premarketing database (one disseminated primary herpes zoster and one herpes simplex encephalitis).
-In both cases, the patients were receiving a fingolimod dose (1.25 mg) higher than recommended for the treatment of MS (0.5 mg), and had received high dose corticosteroid therapy for suspected MS relapse.
+Two patients died of herpetic infections during Gilenya controlled studies in the premarketing database (1 disseminated primary herpes zoster and 1 herpes simplex encephalitis).
+In both cases, the patients were receiving a fingolimod dose (1.25 mg) higher than recommended for the treatment of MS (0.5 mg), and had received high-dose corticosteroid therapy for suspected MS relapse.
 No deaths due to viral infections occurred in patients treated with Gilenya 0.5 mg in the premarketing database.